 If you haven’t noticed yet, I am a big nerd.
-I enjoy comics, movies, dudes named Benedict Cumberbatch, games san-diego-comic-con-schedule-geeks-and-cleats-e1433825385172and all those things that we should’ve seemingly outgrown in our mid 20’s.
+I enjoy comics, movies, dudes named Benedict Cumberbatch, games and all those things that we should’ve seemingly outgrown in our mid 20’s.
 I love reading blogs like https://www.flashbackcomicsandgames.com/ and knowing that there are people on the internet who share my passion for all things nerd.
 Luckily for me and all my friends, the landscape of being a “Nerd” has changed and has been embraced by the mainstream media.
 There was a time when I was a young Nerdling in Middle/High School where my love of Star Wars (amongst other things) was detrimental to my social standing.
 I’ve always felt a little lucky though, because I was growing up during a time where people seemed to become more understanding of “nerd culture” and I got to witness the change of it from somewhat fringe to completely mainstream.
 The Mecca of Nerdom for many is San Diego Comic Con, which was started in 1970 by a cabal of passionate San Diegoians?, San Diegoies?, San Diegans?
 It was started in 1970 by some dudes from San Diego.

-It has since become not only about comics, but about anything involving media, like Movies, games, TV, and IMG_2852everything in between.
+It has since become not only about comics, but about anything involving media, like Movies, games, TV, and everything in between.
 This convention has now become a staple in mainstream entertainment, creating one of the most sought after experiences in our modern culture.
 I was lucky enough to get a 4 day pass this year so I headed down to San Diego with excitement and complete disregard for the funds in my bank account.
 I was fortunate to get a room at a Mission Bay San Diego Resort given how much demand there is at this time of year.
 I have been to SDCC before, but only for a day, so i never really got the full “Con” experience.
-Downtown San Diego transforms itself for this event every year, the Gas Lamp district IMG_2878becomes a Utopia for anyone who has ever had a comic book subscription or binge watched a series on Netflix (the guy who was restocking peaches at the supermarket was dressed as Han Solo, excuse my weird stalker photo).
+Downtown San Diego transforms itself for this event every year, the Gas Lamp district becomes a Utopia for anyone who has ever had a comic book subscription or binge watched a series on Netflix (the guy who was restocking peaches at the supermarket was dressed as Han Solo, excuse my weird stalker photo).
 It really is an overwhelming experience, there is so much going on all over the place that you tend to get lost in everything.
-You’re already inundated with all sorts of stimuli in the convention center IMG_2986between the exhibit hall, cosplay, and panels only to be washed over in an ocean of other media outside where many gaming companies, TV networks, and evangelical Christians seek to take more of your time.
+You’re already inundated with all sorts of stimuli in the convention center between the exhibit hall, cosplay, and panels only to be washed over in an ocean of other media outside where many gaming companies, TV networks, and evangelical Christians seek to take more of your time.
 I have found that a lot of the things going on in San Diego this weekend that are not part of SDCC are funner than what you can do in the convention, so even if you don’t get a ticket to the Con you should hang out in San Diego that weekend anyway.
 I texted my friend at 11am Saturday “I got to ride on a bus that looked like a Viking ship through downtown to the Adult Swim outdoor carnival, and I haven’t even gone to the Con yet.”
 That was only a modicum of activities in San Diego going on that day, there were obstacles courses for the game “Assasin’s Creed,” a promotional area for “Heroes Reborn,’ and a “Zombie Escape Room” for Call Of Duty: Black Ops III(amongst hundreds of other things).

 My Cosplay